 - Labour Party (Páirtí an Lucht Oibre) (33 TDs, 11 Sen, 2 MEPs, 230 local) is a left-of-centre social democrat party.
 Affiliated with several trade unions, including Ireland's biggest union SIPTU.
 Founded in 1912, absorbed Democratic Left in 1999.
 Historically firm allies of Fine Gael—every Fine Gael government thus far has included Labour as either the sole or the largest junior coalition partner—despite their (theoretically) vast ideological differences; Fine Gael's social orientation tempers disagreements somewhat.

 - Fianna Fáil ("fee-anna fawl"; "Warriors of Ireland") (19 TDs, 14 Sen, 3 MEPs, 406 local) is a right-wing populist republican party which has ruled the country for most of its existence; it was most recently in power from June 1997 to March 2011.
-Historically drawn from Sinn Féin members opposed to the Anglo-Irish Treaty which established the Irish Free State, in modern times it has become synonymous with the corrupt élite who had an all-too-close relationship with property developers and senior bankers, fuelling the implosion of the Irish property bubble and the near-collapse of the State.
+Historically drawn from Sinn Féin members opposed to the Anglo-Irish Treaty which established the Irish Free State who were nevertheless pragmatic enough to realise they'd been beaten in the Civil War and would have to get their Republic through elections and internal reform of the Free State (this was Eamon de Valera's strategy, and FF is his party).
+In modern times FF has become synonymous with the corrupt élite who had an all-too-close relationship with property developers and senior bankers, fuelling the implosion of the Irish property bubble and the near-collapse of the State.
 Jokes about "fail" are understandably rather common (if memory serves, even The Economist has gotten in on the action).

 - Sinn Féin ("shin fane"; "Ourselves") (RoI: 14 TDs, 3 Sen, 127 local; in NI: 5 MPs, 29 MLAs, 1 MEP, 138 local) is a left-wing republican party with "close ties" to the Provisional IRA.
-With the reversal of the Green's policy on the EU, Sinn Féin is now the only Eurosceptic political party in the country with representation in the Dáil.
+They were historically the party that split off from the "original" Sinn Féin in 1970 when it changed its name to the Workers' Party (for which see below) and decided to participate in RoI electoral politics; they nevertheless began taking seats in the Republic (and later, the NI Assembly) starting in the early 1980s.
+With the reversal of the Greens' policy on the EU, Sinn Féin is now the only Eurosceptic political party in the country with representation in the Dáil.
 Had a remarkably good time of the 2011 elections, picking up nine seats and becoming the fourth-largest party in the Dáil.

 - United Left Alliance (ULA; Comhaontas Aontaithe an Chlé): left-wing alliance consisting of: